rsocket/rsocket-js/docs/00-index.md

 ## Reactive Streams

-rsocket-js includes an implementation of the [Reactive Streams](http://www.reactive-streams.org/) API in JavaScrpt.
+rsocket-js includes an implementation of the [Reactive Streams](http://www.reactive-streams.org/) API in JavaScript.
 Note that unlike standard Rx Observables, Reactive Streams are *lazy*, *pull-based*, and support *back-pressure*.
 Two types are implemented:

 - `Flowable`: An implementation of the Reactive Streams `Publisher` type,